 Untitled (1983) - Available

 51 x 37.25 inches

 Dan Christensen was an American abstract artist.
-An art critic, Clement Greenberg, described Dan Christensen’s art as Color Field or Post-Painterly Abstraction.
-One of the American leading abstract artists, Dan Christensen art was expressed through the use of both line and color.
-But apart from being abstract, Dan Christensen art and paintings offer a wide variety of styles, including modernism.
+An art critic, Clement Greenberg, described his art as Color Field or Post-Painterly Abstraction.
+One of the American leading abstract artists, Christensen’s art was expressed through the use of both line and color.
+But apart from being abstract, his art and paintings offer a wide variety of styles, including modernism.

 Artist Dan Christensen was born in Cozad, Nebraska, in 1942.
 He graduated from high school in North Platte, and later attended Chadron State College in the late 1950s, where his artistic talent was first recognized by his professors.
 He transferred to the Kansas City Art Institute, where he graduated as class valedictorian in 1964.

-In 1964, artist Dan Christensen moved to New York, where he worked at various jobs – as a bartender, carpenter and many other things, while starting his career as an artist.
-It happened then and there that Dan Christensen art was influenced by the city and the art world of New York.
+In 1964, he moved to New York, where he worked at various jobs – as a bartender, carpenter and many other things, while starting his career as an artist.
+It happened then and there that his art was influenced by the city and the art world of New York.